user profile avatar

 Bio

 My life goal is to become a Biomedical Engineer.
 I've known for quite some time that I wanted to be in the medical field in some way.
 Science and Math have always been my favorite subjects.
 My creativity combined with my love for science led me to Biomedical Engineering.
 I love knowing that one day, I will be a part of making and creating devices that will better people's lives.
-I am a dedicated student-athlete, I play varsity Volleyball, Varsity Basketball and Varsity Softball.
-Softball is my passion sport, I play on a summer travel league as well.
+I am a dedicated student-athlete, I play Volleyball, Basketball and Softball.
+Softball is by far my passion sport; I play for a summer travel league as well.
 I have been named to the All-Region Softball Team for the past three years, as well as North Dakota All Star Softball Team and All State Softball Team.
 I was also named to the All-District Basketball Team my senior year.
-I am excited to be playing softball at the collegiate level.
-I am very involved in my community working and volunteering with the youth and I love every minute of it.
+I am excited to be playing softball at the collegiate level my freshman year of college.
+I am very involved in my community.
+Community service and servitude are strong pillars of who I am.
+I work and volunteer with the youth through sports and I love every minute of it.
+My community helped raise me and taught me the importance and the compassion of pouring yourself into others.

 Education